rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.md

  AWS Lambda PowerTools improving code quality and readability.
 - Implemented multiple Python scripts to to process and manipulate large JSON payloads and structured datasets supporting the system functionalities.

-- Implemented multiple state machines and data orchestration using AWS Step Functions.
-- Implemented AWS Lambda functions to process and manipulate large JSON payloads and structured datasets, enabling scalable serverless data processing.
-- Implemented multiple AWS CloudWatch Alarms for Step Functions to enable proactive monitoring and rapid detection of workflow failures.
-- Used AWS SSM Parameter Store to read and store parameters to enable parameter sharing between CloudFormation stacks.
-- Used AWS EventBridge to connect CloudWatch Alarms to AWS Systems Manager Automation runbooks to help automatically recover the system after known, predictable errors.
-- Designed the architecture of state machine (frontend flow) using Xstate.
-- Implemented multiple state machines to guarantee the correct frontend flow and encapsulate frontend logic improving maintainability and reducing edge-case errors.

 ### Soft achievements

 - Attended to daily meetings with the team to coordinate tasks and find potentials problems in the development of the solution.